ros-navigation/navigation2/nav2_route/README.md

 The only three required features of the navigation graph is (1) for the nodes and edges to have identifiers from each other to be unique for referencing and (2) for edges to have the IDs of the nodes belonging to the start and end of the edge and (3) nodes contain coordinates.
 This is strictly required for the Route Server to operate properly in all of its features.

-Besides this, we establish some requirements and conventions for route graph files to standardize this information to offer consistent and documented behavior:
+Besides this, we establish some requirements and conventions for route graph files to standardize this information to offer consistent and documented behavior.
 The unique identifier for each node and edge should be given as `id`.
 The edge's nodes are `startid` and `endid`.
 The coordinates are given in an array called `coordinates`.
 While technically optional, it is highly recommended to also provide:
-- The node's frame of reference (`frame`)
+- The node's frame of reference (`frame`), if not the global frame and you want it transformed
 - The Operation's `trigger` (e.g. enter, exit edge, node achieved) and `type` (e.g. action to perform), as relevent

 While optional, it is somewhat recommended to provide, if relevent:
 - The edge's `cost`, if it is fixed or edge scoring plugins are not used
 - Whether the edge's cost is `overridable` with edge scoring plugins, if provided

-Otherwise, the Node, Edge, and Operations may contain other arbitrary application-specific fields with key-value pairs under the `metadata` namespace.
+Otherwise, the Node, Edge, and Operations may contain other arbitrary application-specific fields with key-value pairs under the `metadata` key-name.
 These can be primitive types (float, int, string, etc), vector types (e.g. a polygon or other vector of information), or even contain information nested under namespaces - whereas a metadata object may exist as a key's value within `metadata`.

 While GeoJSON is not YAML-based, the following YAML file is provided as a more human-readable example for illustration of the conventions above.